-The organization has since 2010 designed various programmes that impacted positively towards the participation of citizens in democratic processes, much as they contributed to significant reforms to electoral processes in Zimbabwe especially during the transitional period ahead of the 2013 polls which marked the denouement of the coalition government.
+The organization has since 2010 designed various programmes that have positively impacted the participation of citizens in democratic processes, much as they contributed to significant reforms to electoral processes in Zimbabwe especially during the transitional period ahead of the 2013 polls which marked the denouement of the coalition government.

-Currently, the organization has ongoing activities relevant to the obtaining pre-electoral period mainly focused on strengthening citizen engagement in democracy and elections.
-In an effort to make demand meet supply, ERC closely engages key electoral policymakers, in particular, the Zimbabwe Electoral Commission (ZEC), the Zimbabwe Human Rights Commission, the Parliament of Zimbabwe and the Ministry of Justice, Legal and Parliamentary Affairs.
+In 2020, the organization had ongoing activities relevant to the pre-electoral period, mainly focused on strengthening citizen engagement in democracy and elections.
+In an effort to make demand meet supply, ERC closely engaged key electoral policymakers, in particular, the Zimbabwe Electoral Commission (ZEC), the Zimbabwe Human Rights Commission, the Parliament of Zimbabwe and the Ministry of Justice, Legal and Parliamentary Affairs.

 Fundamentally, the organization has positioned itself as a conduit of citizen electoral priority issues, a resource center of electoral research findings and advocacy for comprehensive legislative, environmental and administrative electoral reform.

 The ERC is a registered Trust which is governed by a Board of Trustees.
 The ERC envisions “a Zimbabwe with transparent, credible and inclusive electoral and democratic processes at all tiers of society“.

 A Zimbabwe with transparent, credible and inclusive democratic and electoral processes at all tiers of society.

 To provide credible information, strategic services, and deliberative platforms that aim to improve the quality of democracy and elections at all tiers of Zimbabwean society.

 - To create a conscious, responsible citizen who participates effectively in democratic and electoral processes.

 - To influence transparency, credibility, and inclusiveness in democratic and electoral processes.